AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingEngagementMilestoneDectectionModel.md

 if (ProbabilityToLeavePredictionModelParameters) then ProbabilityToLeavePredictionModel:setModelParameters(ProbabilityToLeavePredictionModelParameters) end

-if (LeftTooEarlyDetectionModelParameters) then LeftTooEarlyDetectionModel:setModelParameters(LeftTooEarlyDetectionModelParameters) end
+if (LeftToEarlyPredictionModelParameters) then LeftToEarlyPredictionModel:setModelParameters(LeftToEarlyPredictionModelParameters) end

 ```